ingonader/python-for-data-science-edx/week-09-and-10-final-project/presentation/DSE-200X-Final-Project---kaggle-cycle-share.md

 <div style="clear: both"></div><!-- end cols for text over both cols below -->

 The interaction between **temperature and hour of the day** is the strongest two-way interaction.
-The plot shows that the pattern described for hour of the day (see last slide) is only valid for temperatures above zero degrees celsius.
-The same pattern is visible for the interaction between **temperature and relative humidity**: For temperatures above $0°$C, there is peak at $25°$C for medium relative humidity, with a decrease of predicted hourly bike rides with increasing relative humidity.
+The plot shows that the main effect (peaks at rush hour) is only valid for temperatures above approx. $0°$C. This also applies for the interaction between **temperature and relative humidity**:
+The number of predicted bike rides drops with increasing relative humidity only for temperatures above $0°$C. For lower temperatures, there are hardly any rides at all.